-The Medical Laboratory Science major at Canisius will take you on a very straight path to a rewarding and well-respected career in the burgeoning medical sciences field.
+The Clinical Laboratory Science major at Canisius will take you on a very straight path to a rewarding and well-respected career in the burgeoning medical sciences field.

-It’s simple: three years of campus-based classroom and lab work, a one-year hands-on internship in an accredited hospital laboratory, and successful completion of a board certification exam gives you one great career.
-It is an intensive program, but you’ll get a jump on your career over other students in similar programs.
+Three years of campus-based classroom and lab work, a one-year hands-on internship in an accredited hospital laboratory, and successful completion of a board certification exam give you one great career.
+It’s an intensive program, but you’ll get a jump on your career over other students in similar programs.

-Class sizes are small, which means you get the chance for a lot of one-on-one instruction.
-In your hospital rotation, you’ll work in such areas as chemistry, phlebotomy, bacteriology, immunology, blood-bank, hematology, and parasitology.
+Class sizes are small, which means you’ll get the chance for a lot of one-on-one instruction.
+In your hospital rotation, you’ll work in such areas as chemistry, phlebotomy, bacteriology, immunology, blood bank, hematology, and parasitology.
 You’ll have many choices to pick from for a specific area that appeals to you.

 There is a national shortage of licensed medical lab professionals.
 This means hospitals and labs will be looking for you to work for them, not the other way around.
 Most Canisius students find dynamic career opportunities in laboratory medicine right after graduation.
 Others find jobs in areas such as medical administration, management, and medical instrument sales.